 While each region has its own process, there is a general method to producing olive oil.
-Here is how olive oil is made.
+Here is how olive oil is made:

 - First, the olives are harvested.
 Some olives are still hand-picked (as can be the case with fine extra virgin olive oils, or EVOOs).
 However, most olive oils around the world are harvested with a shaking machine.
-This machine sends vibrations through the branches, allowing the olives to drop onto a net below.
+This machine sends vibrations through the branches, allowing the olives to drop onto a net or catcher below.

 - Next comes the cleaning.
 Olives are washed to remove any dirt, stems, and leaves.

 - After harvest, olive oil should be made as soon as possible.
 This way, the oil has the fresh, peppery taste of a newly-picked olive.

 - Olives are ground to a paste with stones or a mechanical mill, without the use of heat or chemicals.

 - Then, in most modern mills the paste is sent into a centrifuge to separate the oil from the pulp and the water and solids that are naturally found in olives (in the past, woven mats and a hydraulic press were used to separate the solids).
 A second centrifuge further cleans the oil.

 - Finally, the olive oil is filtered or racked to remove any remaining particles and water.

 As you can see, the only ingredient in virgin olive oil is olives.
 That means those who are allergic to olive oil are likely allergic to olive fruit.